sami-dca/sami_dca/PAPER.md

 ### Configuration corruption

-In this case, a group of attackers modifies their client's configuration to one that is insecure.
+In this case, a group of attackers modifies their client's configuration to one that is insecure or harmful.
-This will result in a different network from the usual users' - a fork.
+This change will result in a different network from the usual users': a fork.
 This is due to the fact that Sami clients are very rigid regarding other nodes' configuration, and will discard any malformed requests.